 - Avoid talking and texting on your phone while walking.
 It is potentially dangerous to use your phone while walking because you can lose your focus and inadvertently walk into hazards or other people.

 - Keep pets under control.
 Keep pets on a tight leash.
-Lengthy leashes can quickly become a menace, as they trip pedestrians.
+Lengthy leashes can quickly become a menace, as they can trip pedestrians.

 - Stay to the right.
 Bicycles follow the same rules as cars.